Macha

 Macha ([ˈmˠaxə]) was a sovereignty goddess of ancient Ireland associated with the province of Ulster, particularly the sites of Navan Fort (Eamhain Mhacha) and Armagh (Ard Mhacha), which are named after her.
 Several figures called Macha appear in Irish mythology and folklore, all believed to derive from the same goddess.
 She is said to be one of three sisters known as 'the three Morrígna'.
 Like other sovereignty goddesses, Macha is associated with the land, fertility, kingship, war and horses.

-Proinsias Mac Cana discusses three Machas: Macha wife of Nemed, Queen Macha wife of Cimbáeth, and Macha wife of Crunnchu who caused the debility of the Ulstermen.
-Gregory Toner discusses four, with the addition of Macha Mong Ruad.
+Proinsias Mac Cana discusses three Machas: Macha, wife of Nemed; Queen Macha, wife of Cimbáeth; and Macha, wife of Crunnchu, who caused the debility of the Ulstermen.
+Gregory Toner discusses four, with the addition of Macha as one of the three Morrigans.